 St. Andrew’s Taize musicians are Ron Buckley – guitar; Margaret May Damon – flute; Margot Emery – recorders & percussion; Ann Kreucher – piano and cantor.

-A recent newspaper article about Taizé services in Janesville, Wisconsin, community may be found here.
-Taizé services are held around the world.
 Please join us at St. Andrew’s Episcopal Church if you are interested.
 For more information, call the Church office (561) 582-6609, or just show up.
+All are welcome!

 People Engaged in Active Community Effort / P.E.A.C.E.
 Justice Ministry